babel/website/docs/usage/runtime.md

 <blockquote class="babel-callout babel-callout-info">
   <h4>External package required</h4>
   <p>
-    The package <code>babel-runtime</code> is required for.
+    The package <code>babel-runtime</code> is required for this transformer.
 Run <code>npm install babel-runtime --save</code> to add it to your current node/webpack/browserify project.
   </p>
 </blockquote>